 2. Price can slice through the level as it if isn’t there.

 Again, for a greater chance of the break to at least have a secondary push after pulling back to or somewhere towards the level, the simple requirement is that the break is by a number of ticks that by studying the market, has been identified as a common size for a rotation.

 Also keep in mind that if price does slice through a level, it could keep on going.

-3. Price can breach the level and then bounce back in the original direction.
+3. Price breaks the level and then bounce back in the original direction.

-The market seeks order flow and takes out the stops and then continues in the intended direction.
+The market seeks order flow, takes out the stops and then continues in the intended direction.
 Ensure you set your stop that allows for some degree of “randomness” of price.

 - It might look like it’s bounced for example, only to run through the level on a retest.

 - It might look like it’s broken the level but really it’s trapping sellers (in the examples I’ve used).

 The key thing here is to get your timing right and to do this you can leverage your understanding of rotations.